totonga/odsbox-jaquel-mcp/README.md

 - Connection is cleaned up on disconnect
 - No credentials stored in config files
 - Use HTTPS with `verify_certificate: true` for production
-- Use strong credentials (not default "sa"/"sa")

-## License

-This MCP server is provided as-is for ASAM ODS integration.

 ## Support